cjackson692/cjackson692.github.io/index.md

 ---

-Computational Linguist & Data Scientist with four years in paid academic roles applying probabilistic modeling, ML, and neural methods to language-change research and coding-focused LLM fine-tuning.
-Practices cutting-edge techniques to extract knowledge from data and establish reproducible analysis workflows.
-Seeks a position applying AI/ML and data mining skills to real-world problems to improve outcomes and efficiency.
+Computational Linguist & Quantitative researcher with four years in paid academic roles applying probabilistic modeling, ML, and neural methods to language-change research and coding-focused LLM fine-tuning.
+Seeking positions in NLP and Quantitative research applying statistical modeling, machine learning, and AI to better understand our world.

-One paper currently in review (*neural network error analysis in Early Germanic*); three accepted international conference presentations under "Carter Smith" (GLAC 2024, GLAC 2025, Protolang 9).
+One paper currently in review (*neural network error analysis in Early Germanic*); three accepted international conference presentations (GLAC 2024, GLAC 2025, Protolang 9).

 ---